onap/dmaap-datarouter/README.md

     Per-file metadata can be used for ordering

 ## BUILD

-Datarouter can be cloned and repository and builb using Maven In the repository
+Datarouter can be cloned and repository built using Maven In the repository

 Go to datarouter-prov in the root